-Equal Employment Opportunity (EEO) is mandated by federal and state laws regardless of race, color, national origin religion, sex, age, or physical ability.
+Equal Employment Opportunity (EEO) is mandated by federal and state laws regardless of race, color, national origin, religion, sex, age, or physical ability.
 The federal and state laws and executive orders listed below guarantee these rights.
 This list is not all-inclusive, but rather documentation of key mandates which govern personnel matters.

--Title VII of the Civil Rights Act of 1964, as amended. -The Equal Employment Opportunity Act of 1972 -Equal Pay Act of 1963 -Higher Education Act of 1972, as amended. -Age Discrimination in Employment Act of 1967, as amended. -Executive Order 11246 as amended by Executive Order 11375 -Rehabilitation Act of 1973, as amended. -Pregnancy Discrimination Act of 1978 -Americans with Disabilities Act of 1990 (ADA) -Immigration Reform and Control Act of 1986 -Uniform Guidelines on Employee Selection Procedures of 1978 -Fair Labor Standards Act (FLSA) and Amendments Contract Work Hours and Safety -Family and Medical Leave Act
+- -Title VII of the Civil Rights Act of 1964, as amended. - -The Equal Employment Opportunity Act of 1972 -Equal Pay Act of 1963 - -Higher Education Act of 1972, as amended. - -Age Discrimination in Employment Act of 1967, as amended. -Executive Order 11246 as amended by Executive Order 11375 - -Rehabilitation Act of 1973, as amended. - -Pregnancy Discrimination Act of 1978 -Americans with Disabilities Act of 1990 (ADA) - -Immigration Reform and Control Act of 1986 - -Uniform Guidelines on Employee Selection Procedures of 1978 -Fair Labor Standards Act (FLSA) and Amendments Contract Work Hours and Safety - -Family and Medical Leave Act

 State laws, policies and procedures affecting printing and the publication of materials impact the Department.
-Some of the special mandates relating to VDACS publications include the following: § 3.1-400 requires the Commissioner to publish reports summarizing all judgments, decrees and court orders rendered under the Virginia Food Act and the results of analyses of food samples; and § 3.1-710 requires VDACS to publish notices of certain license revocations
+The special mandate relating to VDACS publications is § 3.2-4725 that requires VDACS to publish notices of certain license revocations.

-Title 2.1 of the Code of Virginia which relates to the administration of state agencies.
+Title 2.2 of the Code of Virginia relates to the administration of state agencies.
 Other mandates are contained in Chapter 935 of the 1999 Virginia Acts of Assembly and policies established by the central agencies of state government.